The effect of risetime on the TDR measurement of impedance

 This application note is intended to give guidance to those making impedance measurements on industry standard 6 inch long coupons.
 The note will show that in this situation the use of risetimes shorter than 200ps will yield no advantage and in fact may be more difficult to use.

 In order to minimise losses and to deliver the fastest possible risetime to the coupon, the connection from the TDR head to the coupon was made using a short (300mm) low loss cable and edge launch SMA connector.
-It should be noted that the cable and probe system can significantly slow down the risetime of the pulse applied to the test coupon.
+It down the risetime of the pulse applied to the test coupon.
 A typical 3' cable and a probe will add 150ps to a 35ps pulse (round trip risetimes).

 Measurements were made using a Tektronix CSA803 with SD24 TDR head.
 This achieved a fastest risetime of approximately 50ps into the coupon.